Dr. Aiesha Turman: Educator, writer, cultural producer, interdisciplinary scholar.

 Quick Bits

-While she considers herself a lifelong learner, Dr. Turman holds an Interdisciplinary Ph.D. with a major in Humanities and Culture with certificates in Creative Writing and Women’s and Gender Studies from The Union Institute & University in Cincinnati, OH.
+Dr. Turman holds an Interdisciplinary Ph.D. in Humanities and Culture from The Union Institute & University, with certificates in Creative Writing and Women’s and Gender Studies.

-Her dissertation, There’s Always Been an Afrofuture: Black Women’s Literature as Technology of Protest explores the Black feminist literary genealogy of Afrofuturism and is part of her broader interests in Black pasts as the key to Black Futures.
+Her dissertation, There’s Always Been an Afrofuture: Black Women’s Literature as Technology of Protest, explores the Black feminist literary lineage of Afrofuturism and reflects her broader inquiry into Black pasts as portals to Black futures.

-She's taught English and Africana Studies at NY City College of Technology (CUNY), Hunter College (CUNY), Nassau County Community College (SUNY), and is faculty in the Writing & Critical Inquiry Program at the University at Albany (SUNY).
+She has taught English and Africana Studies at institutions across CUNY and SUNY, and is currently on faculty in the Writing & Critical Inquiry Program at the University at Albany (SUNY).

-Aiesha is an Afrofuturist Ethnographer, educator, and scholar of Black speculative fiction, with a passion for exploring liberation, storytelling, and the transformative power of education.
-With over two decades of experience in teaching and curriculum development, she weaves together critical inquiry, creative expression, and cultural history to inspire deep learning and engagement.
+Aiesha is an Afrofuturist ethnographer, educator, and scholar of Black speculative fiction.
+Her work bridges cultural memory, liberatory pedagogy, and visionary storytelling.
+With over two decades of experience in the classroom and beyond, she weaves together critical inquiry, artistic expression, and Black cultural traditions to create transformative learning experiences.

-Rooted in her lived experience as a mother, scholar, and cultural worker, Aiesha is committed to building spaces for learning that honor both the past and the possibilities of the future.
+Rooted in lived experience—as a mother, scholar, and cultural worker—Aiesha is committed to building spaces of learning and reflection that honor both ancestral wisdom and radical futures.

 A Final Note